2012 PLRonline 0108

 (vi) Such statement essentially has to be proved like any other fact and in accordance with law.”

-K.V Viswanathan, Senior advocate (B. Raghunath, Ms Jaishree Viswanathan, T. Sakthi Kumaran, Vijay Kumar and Abhishek Kaushik, Advocates) for the Appellants; B. Balaji, Advocate, for the Respondent.
+K.V Viswanathan, Senior Advocate (B. Raghunath, Ms Jaishree Viswanathan, T. Sakthi Kumaran, Vijay Kumar and Abhishek Kaushik, Advocates) for the Appellants; B. Balaji, Advocate, for the Respondent.

 Swatanter Kumar, J.— The present appeal is directed against the judgment of the High Court dated 27-9-20061 vide which the High Court affirmed the judgment of conviction and order of sentence dated 31-12-2003 passed by the trial court.